List of Emmerdale characters introduced in 2006: Dr Josephine Abbott

 Dr Josephine Abbott, played by Kate Maravan, is a local GP who first appeared in 2006, introduced by then-series producer, Kathleen Beedles.
 She continues to appear in the show, whenever a character visits her at her surgery, which is presumably in Hotton.
 She first appears when Jasmine Thomas visits her after she is too unwell to attend the funeral of Dawn Woods.
 Dr Abbott tells Jasmine that she is pregnant, but Jasmine doesn't believe it and leaves.
 Jasmine returns the following day and tells Dr Abbott that she had unprotected sex, and Dr Abbott advises Jasmine to book herself into an STD clinic as a precaution.
 Later, she visits a very weak Alice Dingle and tells Alice that she would like to admit her to hospital, but Alice doesn't want to.

 In 2013, her appearances have included when Belle Dingle (Eden Taylor-Draper) was taken by her mother, Lisa (Jane Cox) to discuss contraception with Dr. Abbott, and the occasions when Rhona Goskirk (Zoe Henry) visits her in connection with her back injury.
 Viewers have seen Rhona becoming addicted to her painkillers and getting frustrated with Dr. Abbott for lowering her dosage.

-Susie Carter

-Susie Carter was a servant of Rosemary Sinclair (Linda Thorson) in Oakwell Hall.
-Susie knew that Rosemary was broke.
-Rosemary attempted to recruit Susie to Home Farm, but there was Pearl Ladderbanks (Meg Johnson).
-Susie is Polish and she was very loyal to Rosemary.
-Susie left the village in December 2006.